-5 Best Paper for Prismacolor Pencils in 2019 Reviewed - Architecture Lab
+5 Best Paper For Prismacolor Pencils | Reviews + Guide

 - Although it is serviceable with wet media, there is still a chance of bleed or wrap if you are not careful

-Fabriano Artistico 140 lb. is a great acid-free paper that comes in a convenient size of 9 by 12-inch.
+Fabriano Artistico 140 lb. is a great acid-free paper that comes in a convenient size of 9 by 12 inches.
 The quality of this paper is excellent.

 This paper is manufactured from pure cotton giving a nice quality and texture to it.
-Also, it helps this paper to be extra white and give it a good heavy weight of 300 gsm.
+Also, it helps this paper to be extra white and gives it a good heavy weight of 300 gsm.

 - Extra white watercolor block